richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 encountered.
 In most circumstances, it is reasonable for vendors to deploy implementations of Draft Standards into a disruption sensitive environment.

+The requirement for at least two independent and interoperable implementations applies to all of the options and features of the specification.
+In cases in which one or more options or features have not been demonstrated in at least two interoperable implementations, the specification may advance to the Draft Standard level only if those options or features are removed.

+A request to elevate a document to Draft Standard must be accompanied by an implementation report, which is described in
+{{impl-report}}.
+This is normally prepared by one or more members of the Working Group.

 ### Internet Standard {#sec413}